itsolutionscorp/AutoStyle-Clustering/README.md

     python batch_features.py [function name] [language] [data_dir]/feature/style_features.np [data_dir] [list of all features you want]

+7. Use featurization/libcalls_and_linenums.rb to generate a mapping of library calls to line numbers.

 7. Run the web ui!

 Note: Right now, in order for style_chain.py to work, you must use exactly 8 structural features, which must be the last features.
 This means at the end of your features list you must include control_flow, recursion, and duplicate_treegram